CapNapu/PanchoRing/README.md

 # PanchoRing
-*Based on Elden Ring; somehow becomes more like Skyrim*
+*Originally based on Elden Ring; somehow ended being more like Skyrim*

 Another Adventure-themed Modpack For Minecraft 1.16.5

+Currently in Develpment

 # Credits